 Storm Horse by Nick Garlick

 Flip’s mother has disappeared and his father has died.
 He has no choice but to move in with his uncle on an island in the Netherlands.
 He never learned to swim, but the night a boat carrying a cargo of horses capsizes, he jumps in the water to rescue the only survivor.
-He and the horse form a bond, but the wealthy hotel owner wants both the horse and his uncle’s farm.

 The Whole Sky by Heather Henson